 Buy your tickets to Yeliu at TWD$96 or USD$2.95.
 The bus comes every 15 minutes.
 Go take the bus service 1815.
 The journey takes 50 minutes, with more than 10 stops in between.

 Do not worry about where to alight, firstly, Yeliu is a very popular attraction, many commuters would alight.
 Secondly, the bus captain announced the word ‘Yeliu’ loudly.
 Thirdly, there is a recorded announcement on which bus stop comes next.
 Best of all, the announcement was made in both Chinese and English.

 Of course it is more economical to go Yeliu by taxi in a group of 4, I was told by the hotel staff the fare is about USD$40.00, and it takes about 30 minutes to be there.

 Taipei Taxi Service

 In Taipei, because the train route coverage is so extensive, travelling by train is always our first option.
 But there are few occasions when we took taxi to save some precious time.
 The taxi fare in Taipei starts at TWD$70 upon boarding, they are all metered-fare.
 Just make sure the fare meter is switched on when you board it.
 Most of our rides cost about USD$8.
-Taipei taxi fare is affordable, the drivers we encountered with are also very friendly and helpful, some even acts as guide to help promote Taiwan.
+Taipei taxi fare is affordable, the drivers we encountered with are also very friendly and helpful, some even acted as guide to help promote Taiwan.

-Happy Taipei trip to you, Vacation Is Never Enough!
+Happy Taipei trip to you!